openhab/openhab-addons/bundles/org.openhab.binding.rfxcom/README.md

         information.

 *   closedPulses - Closed Pulses
-    *   Pulses to send for an CLOSED command.
+    *   Pulses to send for a CLOSED command.
 Space delimited pulse lengths in usec.
 Must be an even number of pulse lengths, with a maximum of 142 total pulses.
 Max pulse length is 65535.
 Pulses of value 0 will be transmitted as 10000.
 See the RFXtfx user guide for more